 This is a fairly nasty enemy, judging by its stats.
-Three threat and five attack are no joke, but not too dangerous, either.
+Three threat and four attack are no joke, but not too dangerous, either.
 This one is beefy though, with 1 or 3 defense and 5 health.
 There are no specific strategies for this enemy, just to watch out.
 I’ll give bonus points for the artwork, though!

 One of the more wimpy enemy cards, this has rather weak stats.
 It’s ability is not too bad, either, preventing Dagnir from taking any combat damage, as this enemy is easily dealt with and you’ll want to be prepared to fend off more than one attack by Dagnir anyway when you engage her.
 Overall, this enemy is, dare I say, almost a beneficial one to reveal.

 This is another enemy that is low on stats, but this one has two abilities that make it rather dangerous.
 When it engages you, it makes an attack.
 As it has an attack strength of 3, this can easily deal 1 or 2 damage if you are unprepared to deal with two attacks in one round.
 Also, when it it is dealt any damage and survives, you have to put it back into the staging area.
 This means that you will want to defeat it in one blow, as it will otherwise contribute its threat to the staging area and make another bonus attack next round.
 A reforged Wormsbane can do wonders here.